 Before I jump into the pro and con arguments regarding plant-based meat alternatives, let’s take a look at exactly what’s in them.
 Discovering what’s in your food and looking at labels is an incredibly important part of eating healthy, whether you are a plant-based eater or not.
 One of the best rules of thumb when it comes to eating processed foods is if you can’t pronounce an ingredient or have to look it up to figure out what it is, then you probably don’t want to put it in your body.

-With that info, let’s dive right into the ingredients labels of these plant-based meats so you can make the decision for yourself.
+With that info, let’s dive right into the ingredient labels of these plant-based meats so you can decide for yourself.

 The ingredients include “water, pea protein isolate, expeller-pressed canola oil, refined coconut oil, contains 2% or less of the following: cellulose from bamboo, methylcellulose, potato starch, natural flavor, maltodextrin, yeast extract, salt, sunflower oil, vegetable glycerin, dried yeast, gum Arabic, citrus extract (to protect quality), ascorbic acid (to maintain color), beet juice extract (for color), acetic acid, succinic acid, modified food starch, annatto (for color).”